PSModule/Store/README.md

 Alternatively, you can use the Get-Command -Module 'This module' to find more commands that are available in the module.
 To find examples of each of the commands you can use Get-Help -Examples 'CommandName'.

-## Documentation

-Link to further documentation if available, or describe where in the repository users can find more detailed documentation about the module's functions and features.

 ## Contributing